davep/textual-fspicker/README.md

 ## Introduction

-This library provides a simple set of filesystem navigation and picking dialogs (actually, as of the time of writing, it only provides the one, this is a very early WiP you're seeing).
+This library provides a simple set of filesystem navigation and picking dialogs (actually, as of the time of writing, it only provides two, this is a very early WiP you're seeing).
 The aim is to provide "ready to go" dialogs that should also be fairly easy to tailor to your own applications.

 ## Installing